Alan Shatter: Connections with Oliver Connolly

-Oliver Connolly, a barrister, arbitrator, mediator and director of Friary Law, a mediation service nominated by two previous Justice Ministers to conduct court directed mediation was appointed in 2011 by Shatter as the Garda Confidential Recipient, an office intended to receive complaints of wrongdoing confidentially from gardaí who have evidence of malpractice in the force.
+Oliver Connolly, a barrister, arbitrator, mediator and director of Friary Law, a mediation service nominated by two previous Justice Ministers to conduct court-directed mediation was appointed in 2011 by Shatter as the Garda Confidential Recipient, an office intended to receive complaints of wrongdoing confidentially from gardaí who have evidence of malpractice in the force.
 In February 2014, a transcript of a conversation between Connolly and Sergeant Maurice McCabe, a whistleblower, recorded by McCabe was made public.
 Initially extracts from the transcript were recited in the Dail by Mick Wallace TD and Leader of the Opposition, Micheál Martin.
 In it, Connolly appeared to be repeatedly telling McCabe not to take any steps that would lead to the publication of wrongdoing that he was reporting.
 Connolly is quoted as saying "I’ll tell you something Maurice and this is just personal advice to you.
 If Shatter thinks your [sic] screwing him, you’re finished … If Shatter thinks it's you, if he thinks or is told by the Commissioner or the Gardaí here’s this guy again trying another route trying to put pressure on, he’ll go after you."
 On 5 February 2014, these comments were read into the Dáil record by Mick Wallace, the independent TD.

 Following the emergence of the GSOC bugging controversy, these comments were featured more prominently in news media.
 Shatter informed the Dail that there was no basis for what was alleged by Connolly and that he had never made any such threats.
 On 19 February, Shatter sacked Connolly as Garda Confidential Recipient.
 This issue coinciding with the GSOC bugging issue and further fuelled the controversy, resulting in trenchant media and political criticism and calls for Shatter's resignation.
-Connolly in March 2014 issued a statement expressing support for Shatter as a reforming Minister but declined to explain his comments as contained in the McCabe transcript on the basis that his conversations as confidential recipient with whistleblowers were confidential.
-Until his resignation Shatter continued to be publicly criticised for making alleged threats against McCabe.
+Connolly in March 2014 issued a statement expressing support for Shatter as a reforming Minister but declined to explain his comments as contained in the McCabe transcript on the basis that his conversations as a confidential recipient with whistleblowers were confidential.
+Until his resignation, Shatter continued to be publicly criticised for making alleged threats against McCabe.
 The O'Higgins Report published in May 2016 addressed the issue.
-It fully accepted Shatter's evidence to it that he had not had any such discussion with Connolly nor ever threatened McCabe.
+It fully accepted Shatter's evidence that he had not had any such discussion with Connolly nor ever threatened McCabe.
 It also recorded that McCabe did not challenge and accepted Shatter's evidence and that Connolly had when appearing before it declined to address the issue on the basis that his engagement with McCabe was confidential.